THE SPOTLIGHT IS ON:

 of collection areas from parking lot

-The new configuration increases separation between traffic
+The configuration allows for separation between traffic

 facility will also help the Township manage the storage of materials awaiting